clear-code/ieview-we/README.md

 # IE View WE

-Provides ability to open pages and links by Internet Explorer (Cloned IE View based on WebExtensions-based)
+Provides ability to open pages and links by Internet Explorer (Cloned IE View based on WebExtensions-based.)

+This works only on Windows.

 # Steps to install